-The new construction of a homesite proposes 5,564 square feet (22 percent) of impervious area outside the primary and secondary buffers.
-This proposed development will clear 10,950 square feet of developed woodlands.
-No impacts are proposed to the primary and secondary buffers, other than for a wood chipped water access trail.
-The subject lot is fully wooded, other than the proposed development area, and all required mitigation efforts must be located at an approved off-site location.
+The new construction of a homesite is approved for 5,564 square feet (22 percent) of impervious area outside the primary and secondary buffers.
+This approved development will clear 8,868 square feet (42 percent) of developed woodlands.
+No impacts were approved to the primary and secondary buffers, other than for a wood chipped water access trail.
+The subject lot is fully wooded, and all required mitigation efforts must be located at an approved off-site location.
 The applicant is required to add additional information pertaining to the buffer management plan.